 for video, chat in stream:

-instance can fetch 1 stream frame by frame.
-All you have to do is initialise the Renderer
+# do stuff with framesEach Renderer instance can fetch 1 stream frame by frame.
+All you have to do is initialise the Renderer object and the overloaded __iter__ does the rest.

 Renderer.__init__(self, channel, video=True, audio=True, chat=True, flush=True)